1Hive/apiary/README.md

 The worker then emits events internally, where different internal components react to them.
 An example would be an internal component that saves DAO information to the database

-This pattern is built around the concept that Ethereum is basically one huge event sourcing mechanism, and that Daolist is just a read model.
+This pattern is built around the concept that Ethereum is basically one huge event sourcing mechanism, and that Apiary is just a read model.

 #### Logging